3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Results of simulations of a jet with a toroidal magnetic field

-To understand how the jet electrons are energized we examine $E_{\rm x}$ in the $x-z$ (Fig.~\ref{econtours}b) and $y -z$ (Fig.~\ref{econtours}c) planes.
-Figures \ref{econtours}b and \ref{econtours}c show MI modes that form a symmetric pattern ($m > 5$) around the jet center ($z/\Delta =381$) and have a complicated structure along the $z$ direction.
-Such structures of $E_{\rm x}$ are formed because the combined modes of MI and kKHI propagate obliquely, and become more vertical in the non-linear stage (compare $720 < x/\Delta <1050$ in Fig.~\ref{outofface}, bottom panel).
-The kKHI modulates the electromagnetic jet structure along the jet propagation direction which leads to the complex field pattern along the jet.
-This is responsible for the oscillated jet electrons (positrons).
-The temporal analysis of phase-velocity distributions ($x$ - $\gamma v_{\rm x}$) reveals that the bunched jet electrons (positrons) propagate with the jet velocity, which indicates that the generated patterns of $E_{\rm x}$ are quasi-steady in time.
-The jet electrons that are accelerated most significantly up to $\gamma v_x\approx 25$ are located around $x/\Delta \approx 560$ where the negative quasi-steady $E_{\rm x}$ is found at the outer layer of the jet (Fig. \ref{econtours}b).
+To understand how the jet electrons are accelerated we will examine the $E_{\rm x}$ in the $x - z$ (Fig.~\ref{econtours}b) and $y - z$ (Fig.~\ref{econtours}c) planes.
+The cross section is $x/\Delta = 560$ and it is marked with the vertical dashed line for comparison needs.
+Figures \ref{econtours}b and \ref{econtours}c show two MI modes in the transverse plane that form a symmetric, concentric pattern ($m > 5$) around the jet center ($z/\Delta =381$) and have a wavy, complicated structure along the $z$ direction.
+The jet electrons that are accelerated most significantly up to $\gamma v_x\approx 30$ are located around $x/\Delta \approx 560$ where a negative quasi-steady$E_{\rm x}$ is found at the outer layer of the jet.
+It is further discerned that excited MI and kKHI accelerate electrons (at the linear stage) at $x/\Delta = 560$.
+The kKHI modulates the jet structure along the jet propagation direction which leads to the complex electromagnetic field pattern along the jet (see also Fig. \ref{outofface}b).
+This is responsible for the stratified jet electrons (positrons), with the out-of-phase mode as will be shown in Fig. \ref{outofface}a below.